-At leases that’s what we are interpreting from today’s press release from Minister for Defence Industry Melissa Price who was talking up how many jobs would be sustained at RAAF Base Williamtown over the next three to four years while the aircraft are prepared for the sale and export.
+At least that’s what we are interpreting from today’s press release from Minister for Defence Industry Melissa Price who’s main focus was to talk up how many jobs would be sustained at RAAF Base Williamtown over the next three to four years while the aircraft are prepared for the sale and export.

 Minister Price didn’t say how much Air USA was paying for their new fleet of F/A-18A and F/A-18B Hornets or when deliveries would start.

-In fact, this press release ‘about’ jobs, is the only information on this topic…
+In fact, her press release, which was actually ‘about’ jobs, was the only information on this topic…

 …no wait, there were some very interesting points made on Facebook…